Tarsar Marsar Trek

 • Solo trekking in Kashmir is not common, and it’s better to trek with an experienced guide due to the terrain and remote nature of the region.

-20. How do I book the Tarsar Marsar Trek with Himalayan Hikers?
+20. How do I Book the Tarsar Marsar Trek with Himalayan Hikers?

 • You can book the trek directly through the Himalayan Hikers website or by contacting them via phone or email.